View Categories

 • Granting Citizenship and Closure of Legal Proceedings:

-• Such persons shall be deemed to be citizens of India from the date of their entry into India, and
+• These individuals will be considered citizens of India from the date of their entry into the country, and

-• All legal proceedings against them in respect of their illegal migration or citizenship will be closed.
+• All legal proceedings related to their illegal migration or citizenship status will be terminated.

 • OCI Cardholders: People holding OCI cards can lose their status if they violate local laws for major and minor offenses and violations.